 Renting: during your tenancy

-It is extremely important you communicate any issues you are having with your rental property in writing (letter, email, text, messaging) to your landlord or agent and keep copies, in case there are any issues later on.
+It is extremely important you communicate any issues you are having with your rental property in writing (letter, email, text, messaging) to your landlord or agent.
+Keep copies of your communications in case there are any issues later on.

 Dealing with a pest infestation